 Review: Vaporesso Luxe kit with SKRR sub-ohm tank

 One of the most notable changes between the all-new Luxe lineup and the previous Polar and Tarot designs is it seems that Vaporesso has forgone most if not all of the aggressive lines and edges iconic to their older design language.
-What we’re getting now with the Luxe is a much smoother and streamlined package which provides a more comfortable and ergonomic grip.
+What we’re getting now with the Luxe is a much smoother and streamlined package that provides a more comfortable and ergonomic grip.

-The straight and non-tapered sides and edges of the Vaporesso Luxe make it more akin to the design language of the modern smartphone, and to be frank we’ve taken quite a liking to this all-new direction that Vaporesso is going in terms of design.
+The straight and non-tapered sides and edges of the Vaporesso Luxe make it more akin to the design language of the modern smartphone, and to be frank, we’ve taken quite a liking to this all-new direction that Vaporesso is going in terms of design.

 On the front, you’ll find a large format color TFT display which spans 2 inches and encompasses pretty much the entire width of the device with its edge-to-edge design.
 The enhanced screen real estate is both functional and a thing of beauty.